a-sh-dev/nextjs-app_rick_morty/README.md

 ### **Authentication**

 - In the real-world scenario, I will not use `sessionStorage` to store user details.
 I have tried using the Next.js built-in `cookies`.
 However, I was stuck trying to set or save values into the browser's cookies on the client side.
 With more time, the right implementation is to use the Next.js server action to create a `POST` server action.
 As a tradeoff, I utilised the `useContext` hook and the `sessionStorage`.
-- For real authentication, I will use a third-party library and integrate the `cookies`, as it can be used for setting up middleware to protect routes/pages if a user is not authenticated.
+- For real authentication, I will use a third-party library (`next-auth` and utilise real backend database) and perhaps integrate the `cookies`, as they can be used to set up middleware to protect routes/pages if a user is not authenticated.
-- Please note, as a workaround for using the middleware, I've created an empty component (`<ProtectedPage/ >`) to trigger auto-redirection if the user accesses protected pages.
+- ~~Please note, as a workaround for using the middleware, I've created an empty component (`<ProtectedPage/ >`) to trigger auto-redirection if the user accesses protected pages.
 This is far from perfect; you will see the protected page is still rendered, and there is a delay in the redirection.
 Previously, the trial of using the middleware and cookies worked well.
 However, I turned it back to using `sessionStorage` because the `cookies` couldn't be created, as I needed to add a server-side action.
-From articles, people use third-party libraries such as `next-auth` to help with better authentication.
+From articles, people use third-party libraries such as `next-auth` to help with better authentication.~~
+- **<u>Update:</u>** I integrated `cookies-next` in the `userContext` hook to add a cookie when the user fills in the form to use this cookie in the `middleware`.
+  - Middleware is now set up, and if the user doesn't fill in the form, all other pages are protected and inaccessible, and auto direction to Home is triggered.

 ### **Apollo GraphQL**